kinshuk4/daily-coding-problem-solutions/problem651_700/README.md

 - `restore(short)`, which expands the shortened string into the original url.
 If no such shortened string exists, return null.

 Hint: What if we enter the same URL twice?

+## Daily Coding Problem: Problem #666 [Hard]

+This problem was asked by Microsoft.

+Given an array of positive integers, divide the array into two subsets such that the difference between the sum of the subsets is as small as possible.

+For example, given `[5, 10, 15, 20, 25]`, return the sets `{10, 25}` and `{5, 15, 20}`, which has a difference of 5, which is the smallest possible difference.